 Pop the bun into its plastic cake case if you’re using them and repeat with the other 4 buns.

 Cut out the penny front and backs and glue them together.
 (These can be strengthened by either sticking them onto card or laminating.

 Here’s the song incase you need a reminder.
 It’s a lovely song for encouraging children to listen for their name and take turns to come and buy a currant bun and of course they can play the role of both baker and customer.

-(Many thanks to two of my lovely work collegues- Jane for letting me pinch her currant buns idea and Kathy for inspiring me to photocopy coins-something I’d never have thought of trying!
+(Many thanks to two of my lovely work colleagues- Jane for letting me pinch her currant buns idea and Kathy for inspiring me to photocopy and enlarge coins-something I’d never have thought of trying!